Roads we maintain

 If the status of a road requires to be clarified with regard to the purchase/sale of a property then it is recommended that a Property Clearance Certificate is sought.

 The lists of public roads below reproduce those held at the local roads offices.
 They are provided for public information but the copyright remains with us and no commercial use is to be made of the information without the our consent.

-The lists is updated on a quarterly basis.
-Those below were last updated on 5 April 2017 and will not take account of any additions or deletions since that date.
+The lists are updated on a quarterly basis.
+They were last updated on 12 July 2017 and will not take account of any additions or deletions since that date.

 - North highways list (pdf 157KB)

 - Central highways summary (pdf 5KB)

 - Central highways list (pdf 206KB)

 - South settlements report (pdf 297KB)